Contact:

 Flow rate and pressure loss

 Flow velocity and pressure loss are directly tied to inner diameter and hose length.
 For compact tools such as concrete demolition shears, a moderately low flow velocity is desirable to limit heat generation and energy losses.
+As a practical guideline, keep velocity in pressure lines moderate and allow a larger cross-section in return lines to avoid back pressure.
 Long supply lines between the Darda hydraulic power units and the tool require adapted nominal diameters and high-quality quick couplings with low flow resistance.
+Avoid abrupt diameter transitions and unnecessary adapters to reduce turbulence and pressure drop.

 Minimum bend radius and freedom of movement